chivalry/filemaker.vim/README.md

 Installation
 ------------

-FileMaker Vim is compatible with [Vundle.vim](https://github.com/gmarik/Vundle.vim) and [Pathogen](http://www.vim.org/scripts/script.php?script_id=2332).
+filemaker.vim is compatible with [Vundle.vim](https://github.com/gmarik/Vundle.vim) and [Pathogen](http://www.vim.org/scripts/script.php?script_id=2332).
 The easiest way to install is with Vundle by adding `Plugin 'git@bitbucket.org:chivalry/filemakervim.git'` to your `.vimrc` and running `:PluginInstall` from within Vim.
 Alternatively, if you already have Pathogen then clone the `filemakervim` project into `~/.vim/bundle`.

     cd ~/.vimrc/bundle
     git clone git@bitbucket.org:chivalry/filemakervim.git